Ahsan-Ullah1871/Framer-motion/README.md

 ## Usage

-In this section, provide some examples of how to use Farmer Motion in your Next.js project.
+In this section, provide some examples of how to use Framer  Motion in your Next.js project.
 Include code snippets, explanations, and any specific configurations that are necessary.